-The word 'hatha' derives from the Sanskrit root ‘ha’, meaning ‘sun’, and ‘tha’ meaning ‘moon’.More specificly, Sun moon yoga refers to the female and male aspects of nature itself, the cold and hot, yin and yang, and the interplay of these two forces throughout the universe, and indeed within ourselves.
+There are many different paths of Yoga that help to achieve this 'union'.
+Hatha Yoga is the most commonly known path of Yoga in the West, and involves the practice of Asana (physical postures), Pranayama (breathing practices).
+The word 'hatha' derives from the Sanskrit root ‘ha’, meaning ‘sun’, and ‘tha’ meaning ‘moon’.More specificly, sun moon yoga refers to the male and female aspects of nature itself, the hot and cold, active and passive, and the interplay of these two forces throughout the universe, and indeed within ourselves.
 Regular practice of yoga helps to unify our own subtle forces, the sun and moon within, bringing harmony, balance, health and peace.

 ‘Prana’ means ‘energy’, ‘breath’ or ‘life force’;‘ayama’ means ‘extension’, ‘stretch’ or ‘lengthen’.
 ‘Pranayama’ can be translated as ‘breath or energy extension’.
 Breathing techniques are used to control the breath or prana in various ways.
 There are many different types of exercises that have different effects.
 The various techniques used can increase oxygen intake into the body, clean the respiratory system, remove toxins, clear the mind of any negativity, soothe the nerves, aid relaxation and increase movement of prana around the body.
 Pranayama also helps to focus the mind.

 The postures of Yoga are known as Asana, although the word 'asana' itself actually means 'to sit'.
 They have been developed to keep the body healthy and strong, increase flexibility, remove toxins from the body, improve blood circulation and maintain or improve our sense of balance and co-ordination.

 When the postures become familiar and can be held with ease, the body becomes strong and supple, allowing for the free flow of energy or ‘prana’ within.